 During the 1990s, Green and her government established a long-term source of income, economic development, and stable employment for its members.
 Funds from the casino would also be utilized to preserve traditional Cahuilla culture.
 Green, who lacked the expertise to open a casino, contracted with Paragon Gaming to establish and temporarily operate the proposed casino for its first five years.
 The Augustine tribal government and Paragon Gaming funded the construction of the $16 million casinos entirely through loans offered by Centaur, a finance company based in Indiana.
 In addition to the casino, Green initiatives included the establishment of an organic farm and a 3-megawatt renewable energy project located on the reservation.

 On July 18, 2002, the eight-member Augustine Band of Cahuilla Indians, led by Green, opened its casino in Coachella, California.
-The $16 million casinos included 349 slot machines and only 10 card tables at the time of 2002 opening, less than the original plans had called for.
-Dignitaries in attendance included the leaders of several California tribes, as well as Tony Andreas, a traditional Cahuilla bird song singer who had been raised on the Augustine Band of Cahuilla Indians' reservation during the 1930s and 1940s before its abandonment.
+The $16 million casinos included 349 slot machines and only 10 card tables in 2002, less than the original plans had called for.
+Dignitaries in attendance included the leaders of several California tribes and Tony Andreas, a traditional Cahuilla bird song singer raised on the Augustine Band of Cahuilla Indians' reservation during the 1930s and 1940s before its abandonment.
 Mary Ann Green died on January 8, 2017, at her home in Coachella, California, following a long illness.
 She was survived by her three children, Amanda Vance, who succeeded her as the Chairperson of the Augustine Band, Ronnie, and William Vance, and three grandchildren.